Frequently Asked Questions About Cholesterol

-- Eat lots of cereals, breads, rice, and pasta made from whole grains, such as whole wheat bread or spaghetti.
+- Eat cereals, breads, rice, and pasta made from whole grains, such as whole wheat bread or spaghetti.

-- Get 60 minutes of moderate to vigorous exercise everyday.
+- Get at least 30 minutes of moderate to vigorous exercise everyday.
 Talk to your doctor about the safest and best ways for you to exercise.